Consultations | Action for Carers

 Surrey and Sussex Healthcare Trust (SASH) has created a public involvement network – SASH people’s panel.
 This is an opportunity to have a say on services at East Surrey Hospital, Crawley, Horsham and Caterham Dene.
 Members will be sent regular news and updates about the Trust and its services, and will be invited to get involved and have a say – this may be through surveys and focus groups, online and in person meetings and events, and more.
 The people’s panel is open to anyone aged 14 years and older who lives or works in Reigate and Banstead, Mole Valley, Tandridge, Croydon, Crawley and Horsham – or those with an interest.
 SASH want as many people as possible, including young people, and those from a minority or protected characteristic group, to get involved and have their say.

-Consultations running nationally
+Consultations running nationally and internationally

 There are also consultations and opportunities that are national, on issues affecting carers...